 looking robot).
 Toy manufactures have even

-extra careful around train tracks.
-One toy LIRR boxcar has printing
+to be extra careful around train tracks.
+One toy LIRR boxcar has

 It has flashing red lights on a railroad crossing sign along with the

 railroads yellow Dashing Dan logo.
 One last piece of caution.